This page sets out our process for housing complaints.

 Tenant panels, MPs and councillors can play a more active role in resolving housing complaints locally.
 This role is known as a 'designated person'.

-A designated person:
+In summary, a designated person:

 - can be an MP, a local ward councillor or a designated tenant panel